blackbucksoftware/easykonto-cfml/README.md

 # easykonto-cfml
 easykonto-cfml is a CFML library for checking IBANs with the EasyKonto-API.
-[EasyKonto](https://www.easykonto.de/) is a service to check IBANs and BICs.
+[EasyKonto](https://www.easykonto.de/) is a commercial 3rd-party-service to check IBANs and BICs.

 ## Installation